McGraw selected as next principal for CMR High School

 According to a release from Great Falls Public Schools, interview panels comprised of faculty, staff, alumni, parents, students and district officials conducted interviews March 10 with three candidates from a pool of six applicants.

-McGraw was selected to succeed Kerry Parsons, who retired in June.
+McGraw was selected to succeed Kerry Parsons, who retires in June.

 The school board will need to approve the selection and if it does, McGraw will begin as principal on July 1.